Gulkbag/Virtuous-Editor/README.md

 ``gcc -o virtuous virtuous.c -Wall -W -pedantic -std=c99`` For the program to be in your path simply do
 ``cp virtuous /usr/bin/``

+# Credits
+Thanks to ``Colin/C.night`` for coming up with the pallete and name for this editor